apioo/psx-sql/README.md

 // orders the entries after the column "id" descending
 $table->findAll(startIndex: 0, count: 12, sortBy: 'id', sortOrder: Sql::SORT_DESC);

-// adds a condition to select only the rows where the title contains "foo"
-$table->findByTitle(value: '%foo%', startIndex: 0, count: 12, sortBy: 'id', sortOrder: Sql::SORT_DESC);

-// returns a complete row by the primary key
-$table->findOneById(1);

-// returns a all rows which match the specified title
+// returns all rows which match the specified title
 $table->findByTitle('foo%');

+// returns a row by the primary key
+$table->find(1);

 // returns the count of entries in the table.
 It is also possible to provide a condition
 $table->getCount();